TatsuUkraine/flutter_sticky_infinite_list/README.md

 ### Named parameter overflow isn't defined error

-If you get this kind of error, most likely you are using beta or dev FLutter channel.
+If you get this kind of error, most likely you are using beta or dev Flutter channel.
 If so, please ensure that you're using 3.x.x version.